Alondra Tapia: 2019-2022

 In 2019, she was recruited by the head coach of Furukawa Gakuen High School from Osaki, Miyagi Prefecture, Norio Okazaki, when he valued her potential and attitude towards volleyball, receiving a scholarship to study there with the help from the Japan International Cooperation Agency and the Dominican Republic Female National Teams Program.
 She was scheduled to study in Japan until 2023 and play with her school in volleyball tournaments and be able to represent the Dominican Republic at international tournaments as well.
 She confessed that her role model was Saori Kimura.
 Besides she faced difficulties, and was homesick, she encouraged herself to go on to become a Caribbean Queen, a member of the senior national team.
 Her coach sent periodic reports on her progress in the Japanese language and the seriousness of her training and how she was adapting and improving her defense and reception, key factors in the Japanese volleyball system.

-Tapia guided guided Furukawa Gakuen High School to the bronze medal in 2021 during the 73th All Japan High School Volleyball Championship, when her team lost to Shujitsu in the semifinals, but she could not play at her best due to a knee injury.
+Tapia guided Furukawa Gakuen High School to the bronze medal in 2021 during the 73rd All Japan High School Volleyball Championship, when her team lost to Shujitsu in the semifinals, but she could not play at her best due to a knee injury.

 She then represented her home country at the FIVB U18 World Championship held in Mexico, helping them to reach the tenth place and cumulating through the eight matches 84 points, for a 10.5 points average, including a 22 points match against Thailand.
 And debuted with her national senior team during the 2021 Pan-American Cup held in Santo Domingo, serving 2 aces against Cuba.
 She confessed how nervous she was playing alongside world-class players, but was warmed and supported by her teammates.

 At the Japanese 2022 National High School Athletic Meet Volleyball Tournament (Inter-High 2022), she led her school to the Championship game, losing the finals to Kinrankai and earning tournament's Best 6 and Outstanding Player awards.
-Since 1999 her school have not been to the finals, but at the 2022 74th All Japan High School Volleyball Championship, they won the tournament's silver medal when they lost 1-3 to Shujitsu, Tapia earned one of the Outstanding Player Awards and expressed that felt frustrated because of the second place. after leading her school with 36 points in that final.
+Since 1999 her school have not been to the finals, but at the 2022 74th All Japan High School Volleyball Championship, they won the tournament's silver medal when they lost 1–3 to Shujitsu, Tapia earned one of the Outstanding Player Awards and expressed that felt frustrated because of the second place. after leading her school with 36 points in that final.
 As a second year student athlete, the team relied on her as their ace, and after the defeat she promised that they will become number one in Japan the next year.

-She played the Bolivarian Games with her National Team in Valledupar, Colombia, helping them to win the silver medal of the event after losing 2-3 in their last match against the Colombians.
+She played the Bolivarian Games with her National Team in Valledupar, Colombia, helping them to win the silver medal of the event after losing 2–3 in their last match against the Colombians.